bayegaspard/GoldMine/README.md

 ## Requirements

 - **Python 3.10+**
 - **Ollama**: Framework used to run the generative AI.
 In this project, we use llama3.
-If you don't have Ollama installed, use this [link](https://ollama.com/download) to install Ollama on Windows and Linux.
+If you don't have Ollama installed, you can use this [link](https://ollama.com/download) to install Ollama on Windows and Linux.
 - **LangChain**: This handles RAG (Retrieval-Augmented Generation) processes.
 - **Flask**: Web framework to serve the application.
 - **Various Python Packages**: Specified in `requirements.txt`.